fleetdm/fleet/docs/Contributing/Configuration-for-contributors.md

 #### integrations.jira[].url

-The URL of the Jira server to use, including the scheme (e.g. "https://").
+This is the URL of the Jira server to use, including the scheme (e.g. "https://").

-- Required setting (string).
+- Required setting (string)
-- Default value: none.
+- Default value: none
 - Config file format:
   ```
   integrations: